hamada-g/blue-lab/docs/lab-journal.md

 - Why does the guest fail to ping the host-side NAT gateway despite working outbound connectivity?
 - Should the Linux endpoint use Ubuntu Desktop or Ubuntu Server?
 - What exact order should the remaining VMs be created in?
-- What post-install checks should be run first on the Wazuh server after updates complete?
+- What post-install checks should be run first on the Wazuh server after hostname and prerequisite verification?

 ### Problems Encountered
 - A Wazuh agent installation/configuration window was opened before the Wazuh server existed, which clarified that agent deployment must occur after the manager is built.